syncfusion-content/fileformat-docs/File-Formats/PDF/Convert-HTML-To-PDF/WebKit.md

 ### OPENSSL

-* For converting HTTPS sites, HTML converter requires OPENSSL libraries to be installed in the machine where the conversion takes place.
+* For converting HTTPS sites, the HTML converter requires OPENSSL libraries to be installed in the machine where the conversion takes place.
 The OPENSSL libraries can be installed by downloading its setup from the below link,

     [http://files2.syncfusion.com/dtsupport/directtrac/general/ze/Win32OpenSSL-1_0_1h1593443064.zip](http://files2.syncfusion.com/dtsupport/directtrac/general/ze/Win32OpenSSL-1_0_1h1593443064.zip)